 Pros

-- Lessons are more comprehensive than the Duolingo lessons
+- Lessons cover more material than Duolingo

 - Engaging lessons comprised of quick-hit practice drills